mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 ------------------------
 Now we config a web server to publish our project to the internet.

-1- First remove the default config symlink and then enable and start the Nginx
+1- First remove the default config symlink and then enable and start nginx
 service:

 -     sudo rm /etc/nginx/sites-enabled/default